OGRECave/ogre-next/Docs/src/manual/Ogre2.4.Changes.md

 **The CMake option is scheduled for removal in OgreNext 2.6**

-`EmptyProject`'s scripts have been updated to autodetect which name is being used and select between Ogre and OgreNext and CMake config time.
+`EmptyProject`'s and Android's scripts have been updated to autodetect which name is being used and select between Ogre and OgreNext and CMake config time.

-Make sure to upgrade to latest EmptyProject's scripts if you're using them; to be ready for all changes.
+Make sure to upgrade to latest CMake scripts if you're using them; to be ready for all changes.